ga4gh/pedigree/docs/source/concepts.rst

    * - relationships
      - 0..*
      - Collection of ``Relationship`` between the ``individuals`` who are the members of this pedigree
-   * - reason
-     - 0..1
-     - The reason for pedigree collection, a health condition of focus being investigated in the family; if any ``Individual`` has the ``affected`` property defined, it refers to this condition.
    * - status
      - 0..1
      - Status of the pedigree resource collection